 Unspecified onset (i.e. unable to determine at what age the onset of the first symptom was).

-There is no single cause for CD, rather a number of risk factors that may contribute to its development.
+There is no single cause, rather a number of risk factors that may contribute to its development.
 They include:

-Hereditary factors – Certain personality traits inherited from family members can make the child vulnerable to developing CD.
+Hereditary factors- Certain personality traits inherited from family members can make the child vulnerable.

 Temperamental factors – The child has a difficult temperament or is aggressive from an early age that is difficult to manage.

-Environmental factors –The influence of the family is a strong risk factor for many students with CD.
+Environmental factors –The influence of the family is a strong risk factor for many individuals.
 Some of the family level risk factors include: